-One of the sciences that is given attention in the Quran is embryology and specifically the development of the embryo/fetus inside the mother's womb.
-Much of the detailed information given in the Quran would not be discovered until long after the revelation of the Quran.
+One of the sciences that is given attention in the Quran is embryology, and specifically the development of the embryo/foetus inside the mother's womb.
+Much of the detailed information given in the Quran was not discovered until long after the revelation of the Quran.
 Numerous scientists have written about this amazing scientific content of the Quran, one of which is Keith L. Moore, Ph.D., F.I.A.C, at the Department of Anatomy, University of Toronto, Canada.

 The following are extracts from 'The developing Human' by the author:

 Statements referring to human reproduction and development are scattered throughout the Quran.
 It is only recently that the scientific meaning of some of these verses has been appreciated fully.
 The long delay in interpreting these verses correctly resulted mainly from inaccurate translations and commentaries and from a lack of awareness of scientific knowledge.

 He creates you in your mothers' wombs, creation after creation, in three realms of darkness.
 39:6

 We do not know when it was realized that human beings underwent development in the uterus (womb), but the first known illustration of a fetus in the uterus was drawn by Leonardo da Vinci in the 15th century.
 In the 2nd century A.D., Galen described the placenta and foetal membranes in his book "On The Formation of the Foetus."
 Consequently, doctors in the 7th century A.D. likely knew that the human embryo developed in the uterus.
 It is unlikely that they knew that it developed in stages, even though Aristotle had described the stages of development of the chick embryo in the 4th century B.C.
 The realization that the human embryo develops in stages was not discussed and illustrated until the 15th century.